 Finally, let’s talk about chlorine.
 This is what most people use to sanitise their pool water.
 The chlorine range required for sanitisation is 1 to 3 ppm.
 It’s cheap and fantastic at eliminating both algae and bacteria.

 Keeping Your Water Balanced

-Chemicals Required for Balanced Water
+Chemicals Levels Required For Balanced Water

 - Alkalinity Increaser

 - pH Reducer

 The pH reducer lowers both the pH levels and the alkalinity levels, hence why you won’t find an alkalinity reducer anywhere.
 Companies don’t produce it because it is unnecessary.